getify/foi-lang/formalization-work/Foi-Specification.md

 `Foo@` alone is uniformly a call form regardless of the constructor's declared arity (§3.10.7): with an argument trail (`Foo@x`) or without (`Foo@`), the `@`-call form dispatches the constructor.
 There is no arity-based ref-vs-call distinction on the `Foo@` shape.

-To extract the constructor as a first-class function value, use the reference form `Foo.@`:
+The reference form `Foo.@` extracts the constructor as a first-class function value:

 ```java
 def doub: Double.@;       // reference to Double's constructor